 Two key properties of a reliable probabilistic forecasts are: 1) \textit{calibration}, which refers to the statistical consistency between nominal and realized coverage rates, ensuring that predicted probabilities align with observed outcomes; and 2) \textit{efficiency}, which defines the sharpness of forecasts, measured by the tightness of prediction intervals at a given target coverage level \citep{gneiting2007probabilistic,gneiting2014probabilistic}.

-Despite the significant advances in statistical \citep{gneiting2023probabilistic,5619586,doubleday2020probabilistic,soman2010review}, physics-based \citep{liu2022use,morales2013renewable,xu2015short}, and deep learning \citep{jonkers2024novel,niu2020wind,xia2021stacked,mashlakov2021assessing} forecasting models, they are often miscalibrated especially in the presence of covariate shifts and regime changes which are common in renewable energy.
+Despite the significant advances in statistical \citep{gneiting2023probabilistic,5619586,doubleday2020probabilistic,soman2010review}, physics-based \citep{liu2022use,morales2013renewable,xu2015short}, and deep learning \citep{jonkers2024novel,niu2020wind,xia2021stacked,mashlakov2021assessing} forecasting models, probabilistic forecasts often remain miscalibrated or inefficient, particularly under covariate shifts and regime changes that are common in renewable energy.
 Moreover, in many operational settings, system operators rely on forecasts generated by external vendors or independently trained models, for which frequent retraining or modification may be infeasible due to limited model access or computational constraints.
 These challenges call for efficient, model-agnostic approaches that can improve the reliability of probabilistic forecasts after they have been produced.

 This paper proposes \emph{Context-Aware Conformal Prediction} (\Method), a new approach based on Conformal Prediction (CP) for calibrating the outputs of probabilistic forecasting models in power systems.
 Given a black-box forecasting model, \Method{} generates efficient and calibrated prediction intervals.
 The core novelty of \Method{} is a \textit{context-aware weighting} mechanism, utilizing physically relevant features, that assigns higher importance to calibration samples most \textit{similar} to the target conditions at inference time.
 As a result, CACP can serve as a practical reliability-enhancement layer for trustworthy AI-enabled renewable energy forecasting and operational decision support.